asapdiscovery/asapdiscovery/docs/future/index.md

 Our current aims are:

-* Spin out ASAP-
+* Spin out ASAP-Alchemy into a standalone product
-* Generalise ASAPDiscovery such that it works with arbitrary targets.
+* Generalise `asapdiscovery` such that it works with arbitrary targets.
-* Spin out our fitness viewer and HTML interactive visualizer into their own product
+* Spin out our fitness viewer and HTML interactive visualizer into their own product (work ongoing in [choppa](https://github.com/asapdiscovery/choppa))